clozej/QuantumBilliards.jl/README.md

 [![Build Status](https://github.com/clozej/QuantumBilliards.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/clozej/QuantumBilliards.jl/actions/workflows/CI.yml?query=branch%3Amain)

 A package for the computation, analysis and visualisation of spectra and states of quantum billiards.
-The package is a work in progres.
+The package is a work in progress.

 # List of computational methods
 The folowing methods have been fully or partialy implemented: